rmigaud/cs50/README.md

-# CS50 is a an introductory cs "opencourseware" taught by David Malan of Harvard fame.
+## CS50 is a an introductory cs "opencourseware" taught by David Malan of Harvard University.

 [about the course](https://cs50.harvard.edu/x/2023/)

 ## Running c programs in windows 10

-### (powershell, https://winlibs.com/#download-release, install chocolatey, choco install make)
+on windows using powershell, [with a gcc comiler](https://winlibs.com/#download-release), [install chocolatey](https://chocolatey.org/install), choco install make)

 ```
 make file-name CC=gcc ; ./file-name